CSharpM7/banjo-moveset/README.md

 ## Wonderwing (Side Special Ground)
 After using a gold feather, you can guard-cancel the move into the breaking animation from frame 15 onward.
 Guard-canceling will deactivate the hitbox.
+Speed is also no longer lost on hit.

 ## Beakbomb (Side Special Air)
 A new aerial side special that acts like an overall nerf to wonderwing, but also helps Banjo!
 This move has no invisibility and a smaller hitbox.
 It deals less damage, so grenegg into sideB doesn't really kill until higher percents.
 The move also has brief 7% armor on startup, and will send Banjo further and costs no gold feathers to use.
 Do note that this move has a 3 second cooldown on completion.